-Natural, Trusting Disposition Of People
+Natural, Trusting Disposition Of People On Dating Sites

 With the rise in popularity of dating apps come a rise in scams, blackmail, deceit, catfishing and dishonesty in marital status and dating intentions.
 Many people read into dating apps too much thinking that people are always honest and that apps screen people frequently and exhaustively.
 Read Malcolm Gladwell’s Talking To Strangers to see just how trusting people can be.